|Main index||Other Papers index||About author|

 The author used to own a set of Steiner cards, made mid-1997.
 They had been laser printed onto white paper; laminated; and guillotined.
 That set, and many odd socks, have disappeared into the ether.

-The old deck was lost, so a new deck is to be made.
-Cards have been designed; below are images of recent drafts.
+The old deck was lost, so a new deck has been made.
 The 132 Steiner cards are divided into six suits of 22 cards (see StackExchange).
-It is anticipated that bridge-size cards, 2¼″×3½″ ≈ 57mm×89mm, will be printed by MakePlayingCards.com.
-The plan is that decks will be available for purchase by geeks.
+MakePlayingCards.com has printed bridge-size cards = 2¼″×3½″ ≈ 57mm×89mm, and are available for purchase.

 Eleven jokers: one of each suit; one of each colour; and two generic (one ‘light’ and one ‘dark’).
-Of course, it might be that for some games all or some jokers must be removed.
+Of course, it might be that for some games all or some jokers are removed or deemed equivalent—game designer’s choice.

 One card giving credit and explanation, with “Please publish any interesting games devised for these cards, tagged ‘#SteinerKirkmanCards’.”